SoftwareHeritage/sysadm-environment/.gitlab/issue_templates/deploy-new-stack-in-staging.md

 /label ~"activity::deployment"

 - [ ] swh-apps: Build image (if required)
+- [ ] swh-charts: Reference new image (if required)
-- [ ] swh-charts: Bump values to the new version ^
+- [ ] swh-charts: Adapt values to reference the new lister and loader
 - [ ] Deploy
 - [ ] Checks